 9. Dogo Argentino – $8,000

-The Dogo Argentino, also known as the Argentinian Mastiff, is a large, white, ferocious dog bred to hunt big games such as wild boar and mountain lions.
+The Dogo Argentino, also known as the Argentinian Mastiff, is a large, white, ferocious dog bred to hunt big game such as wild boar and mountain lions.
 Unfortunately, they are considered one of the world’s most dangerous breeds due to their fiery reputations and are banned in several countries.
 Consequently, their rarity makes them costly, with a pup costing as much as $8,000.

 10. Pharaoh Hound – $7,500

 Despite its name, the Pharaoh Hound is not an Egyptian breed anymore.
 It bears a striking resemblance to the paintings of dogs found in tombs in Ancient Egypt, because it was first created in Ancient Egypt, but was imported to Malta where it thrived.

 Now, the Pharaoh Hound is considered a Maltese breed.
 In fact, it is the national dog of Malta.
 This breed is called Kelb tal-Fenek in Malta, meaning “rabbit dog” due to its proficiency in hunting rabbits.
 This gorgeous hound can set you back around $7,500.

 11. Afghan Hound – $7,000